stuburger/yafl/README.md

 ### `<ForwardProps />`

 Yafl uses React's context API to make values available to all Field components and the `<ForwardProps />` provides a simple but effective way to pass or *forward* certain common props to all of your Fields.
 These components can be nested so that a `<FowardProps />` component rendered further down the component hierarchy will override any values that might already be forwarded from a parent `<ForwardProps />` component.
-Any props forwarded to your Fields will arrive on the Field's rendered component
+Any props forwarded to your Fields will arrive on the Field's rendered component on the same object as `input` and `meta`.

 ### Configuration